-- params (dict) Booster params.
+• params (dict) - Booster params.

-- dtrain (DMatrix) Data to be trained.

-- num_boost_round (int) Number of boosting iterations.

-- nfold (int) Number of folds in CV.

-- stratified (bool) Perform stratified sampling. - folds (a KFold or StratifiedKFold instance or list of fold indices) Sklearn KFolds or StratifiedKFolds object.
+- dtrain (DMatrix) Data to be trained. - num_boost_round (int) Number of boosting iterations. - nfold (int) Number of folds in CV. - stratified (bool) Perform stratified sampling. - folds (a KFold or StratifiedKFold instance or list of fold indices) Sklearn KFolds or StratifiedKFolds object.
 Alternatively may explicitly pass sample indices for each fold.
 For n folds, folds should be a length n list of tuples.
-Each tuple is (in,out) where in is a list of indices to be used as the training samples for the n th fold and out is a list of indices to be used as the testing samples for the n th fold. - metrics (string or list of strings) Evaluation metrics to be watched in CV. - obj (function) Custom objective function. - feval (function) Custom evaluation function. - maximize (bool) Whether to maximize feval. - early_stopping_rounds (int) Activates early stopping.
-CV error needs to decrease at least every <early_stopping_rounds> round(s) to continue.
-Last entry in evaluation history is the one from best iteration. - fpreproc (function) Preprocessing function that takes (dtrain, dtest, param) and returns transformed versions of those. - as_pandas (bool, default True) Return pd.DataFrame when pandas is installed.
+Each tuple is (in, out) where in is a list of indices to be used as the training samples for the n th fold and out is a list of indices to be used as the testing samples for the n th fold. - metrics (string or list of strings) Evaluation metrics to be watched in CV. - obj (function) Custom objective function. - feval (function) Custom evaluation function. - maximize (bool) Whether to maximize feval. - early_stopping_rounds (int) Activates early stopping.
+Cross-Validation metric (average of validation metric computed over CV folds) needs to improve at least once in every early_stopping_rounds round(s) to continue training.
+The last entry in the evaluation history will represent the best iteration.
+If there's more than one metric in the eval_metric parameter given in params, the last metric will be used for early stopping. - fpreproc (function) Preprocessing function that takes (dtrain, dtest, param) and returns transformed versions of those. - as_pandas (bool, default True) Return pd.DataFrame when pandas is installed.
 If False or pandas is not installed, return np.ndarray - verbose_eval (bool, int, or None, default None) Whether to display the progress.
 If None, progress will be displayed when np.ndarray is returned.
 If True, progress will be displayed at boosting stage.
 If an integer is given, progress will be displayed at every given verbose_eval boosting stage. - show_stdv (bool, default True) Whether to display the standard deviation in progress.
 Results are not affected, and always contains std. - seed (int) Seed used to generate the folds (passed to numpy.random.seed). - callbacks (list of callback functions) List of callback functions that are applied at end of each iteration.
 It is possible to use predefined callbacks by using Callback API.
 Example: